The confusing bits of JSONPath explained

 Filtering children

-I often want to do something like “find operations that have a requestBody”, and will instinctively write something like:
+I often want to do something like “find operations that have a requestBody”, and I used to instinctively write something like:

 $.paths.*.*[?(@ && @.requestBody)]